sreejata-b/Geospatial-analysis/README.md

 # Geospatial-analysis
-geospatial analysis - lab workshop
+Used this script for conducting a lab workshop